My student is interested in study abroad. Where and when do we start?

 Will my student’s financial aid package be affected during his or her semester or year abroad?

-Students traveling with a Loyola program or exchange will receive all Loyola, state and federal aid while abroad, with the exclusion of Federal Work Study.
 Students traveling with an affiliation or non-Loyola program will not receive aid from Loyola University Maryland, but may still be eligible for certain private, state or federal aid programs.
+Loyola, state and federal aid will transfer to other semester and year-long opportunities while abroad, with the exclusion of Federal Work Study.

 My student is considering a non-Loyola program.
 Is there anything that we should keep in mind?